jonaswagner/sctp4nat/README.md

 ```

 ### Client
-First, specify the local and remote IP address and port.
+Furst, initialze the usrsctp library (Sctp.getInstance().init() is an alternative way to do it).
+Second, specify the local and remote IP address and port.
 Optionally, specify the "SctpDataCallback".
-Second, create a "SctpConnection" object.
-Third, connect this connection object to the remote SCTP endpoint.
+Third, create a "SctpConnection" object.
+Fourth, connect this connection object to the remote SCTP endpoint.
 Once the endpoints are connected, Promise p will call p.done(...) with a "SctpChannelFacade" object.
 This SctpChannelFacade is the interface for the association between client and server.
 ```
 Sctp.getInstance().init();